Language selection

 Other technical advisors involved in the project (e.g. on health, education, governance, agriculture, economic, environment, climate change, security, peace, etc.)

-Tool 4: Gender-based analysis + (GBA+)
+Tool 4: Gender-based analysis Plus (GBA Plus)

 Gender-based analysis identifies the varied roles played by women and men, girls and boys in the household, community, workplace, political processes, and economy.
 These different roles usually result in women having less access than men to resources and decision-making processes, and less control over them.

-Gender-based analysis is required for all GAC projects, programs and policies to ensure that planning is based on evidence and analysis rather than assumptions.
+Gender-based analysis plus is required for all GAC projects, programs and policies to ensure that planning is based on evidence and analysis rather than assumptions.
 It is an integral part of the project’s overall design process.

-A gender-based analysis is conducted to provide information and analysis about the women, men, girls and boys within households, communities, businesses, institutions, etc. that will be involved in or affected by the initiative; how activities, needs and priorities differ by sex; and, the implications for the proposed initiative.
+A gender-based analysis plus is conducted to provide information and analysis about the women, men, girls and boys within households, communities, businesses, institutions, etc. that will be involved in or affected by the initiative; how activities, needs and priorities differ by sex; and, the implications for the proposed initiative.
 It identifies key gender dimensions of human rights, decisions-making, and access and control over resources within the initiative.
 It reviews national and local commitments to gender equality as well as the efforts by governments and civil society to advance gender equality, and how the initiative can complement and support these efforts.
-Gender-based analysis informs other project analyses, including economic, social, political, environmental and institutional capacity assessments.
-A gender-based analysis provides key planning information for an initiative to define results and activities related to gender equality.
+Gender-based analysis plus informs other project analyses, including economic, social, political, environmental and institutional capacity assessments.
+A gender-based analysis plus provides key planning information for an initiative to define results and activities related to gender equality.

-Gender-based analysis is an indispensable tool for both understanding the local context, and promoting gender equality within projects.
+Gender-based analysis plus is an indispensable tool for both understanding the local context, and promoting gender equality within projects.
 Gender equality is not exclusively about women’s issues; men’s engagement and support for women`s empowerment is critical for successful gender equality initiatives.
 There is a risk that projects that may focus on women and girls may not contribute to gender equality.
-If gender-based analysis is not conducted, the project could end up reinforcing gender inequalities.
+If gender-based analysis plus is not conducted, the project could end up reinforcing gender inequalities.
 Gender-based barriers to equality can negatively affect the overall functioning of institutions or sectors, and limit the achievement and sustainability of project results.

-Key elements of a gender-based analysis are identified in the following table.
+Key elements of a gender-based analysis plus are identified in the following table.
 Many guides are available to assist in identifying the issues to be considered in different sectors or types of initiative.
-Gender-based analysis requires skilled professionals and local expertise.
+Gender-based analysis plus requires skilled professionals and local expertise.
 Consultation with local partners, beneficiaries, government women’s machineries, and non-governmental organizations promoting gender equality and women’s rights is essential.
-Appropriate and adequate resources must be allocated to conduct the gender-based analysis and address its findings.
+Appropriate and adequate resources must be allocated to conduct the gender-based analysis plus and address its findings.
 However, if there are information gaps at the design stage, it is important to identify a plan (with a budget and appropriate expertise) that outlines how these gaps will be rectified as the initiative goes forward.

-Criteria for a gender-based analysis:
+Criteria for a gender-based analysis plus:

 Gender equality issues and gaps

-The gender-based analysis examines:
+The gender-based analysis plus examines:

 Shape the expected outcomes

-The gender-based analysis identifies gender inequalities that form the basis for the proposed project outcomes that are supported in the outputs, activities, indicators, baseline data and targets (i.e., logic model and the performance measurement framework), budget allocations and choice of partners.
+The gender-based analysis plus identifies gender inequalities that form the basis for the proposed project outcomes that are supported in the outputs, activities, indicators, baseline data and targets (i.e., logic model and the performance measurement framework), budget allocations and choice of partners.

 Capacity of implementing partners (See also section below on gender equality capacity assessment.)